 A Moment Of Color in Kolkata, India

-That's not to say that more directed, interactive images can't exhibit the same qualities or sense of the moment.
-I believe they can and much prefer to work that way.
+What’s more I much prefer to work that way.
 But, on rare occasions, I'm drawn to seize the moment and try to grab an image as it unfolds before me.

 So, with photography inside the temple forbidden, I had a very quick look around and then wandered out to explore the activity in the nearby streets and alleyways in the late afternoon light.